 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Construction, Culture, Good for Business, Lithuania, Real Estate
+Keyword tags: Baltic Export, Estonia, Good for Business, Markets and Companies, Real Estate

 The Riga City Council plans to establish a special coordination center that will deal with refugees, this according to Riga Mayor Nils Usakovs (Unity) in an interview with the Latvian Television show "Rita panorama", cites LETA.

 As air temperatures have dipped considerably during the night this week, central heating utilities in Riga – in 3,690 buildings, have launched the season.
 This is 43.8% of all edifices in the capital, writes LETA.

 The WU Executive Academy, the business school of the Vienna University of Economics and Business (WU), Europe's largest business university, brings more than 100 years of experience and an excellent reputation to the field of executive education.
 Thus, it belongs to the leading business universities worldwide.